Setting up a 4K Kodi box with sndio on FreeBSD

 Installing needed tools

-I like to install a couple of tools to make myself comfortable before building Kodi.
-In particular, I find sysutils/tmux to be essential, because one can detach from a tmux session and log out while portmaster is building, then later log in and reattach to check on the build.
+Install a few tools to make the build process more manageable before building Kodi. sysutils/tmux proves essential because you can detach from a tmux session and log out while portmaster builds, then later log in and reattach to check the build progress.

-I definitely recommend security/doas as a simple method of privilege elevation.
+security/doas provides a more minimalist method of privilege elevation.

-Consider installing a text editor and a shell in addition to the aforementioned tools, if desired.
+Consider installing a text editor and shell if desired.
 I like editors/neovim and shells/oksh.

 # portmaster sysutils/tmux security/doas